JeanPCordeiro/UnForX-1/README.md

 UnForX is released under the **Apache License 2.0**.

-This allows:
+This license allows:
-- commercial use
+- commercial and non-commercial use
-- modification
+- modification and redistribution
-- redistribution
+- use in proprietary systems

-while preserving:
+while providing:
-- attribution
+- explicit attribution requirements
-- patent protection
+- patent protection for contributors
-- long-term openness
+- long-term legal clarity for open collaboration

-See `LICENSE` for details.
+See the `LICENSE` file for the full text.

 ---